MEIOSIS EXPLAINED

 Movie 1.
 Spindle assembly and chromosome segregation in a mouse oocyte.

 Figure 2.
-Chromosome segregation in meiosis II and embryo formationUpon fertilisation, sister chromatids are segregated and half of them are eliminated into a polar body.
-In the zygote, the male and female pronuclei are formed and migrate to the cell’s centre.
-After pronuclear envelope breakdown, the first mitotic spindle of the embryo segregates sister chromatids and gives rise to a 2-cell embryo.
+Chromosome segregation in meiosis II and embryo formation.
+Upon fertilization, the sister chromatids are separated, and half of them are eliminated into a polar body.
+In the zygote, male and female pronuclei form and migrate to the center of the cell.
+After pronuclear envelope breakdown, the first mitotic spindle segregates sister chromatids and produces a two-cell embryo.

 Further Reading: